 • Advising an advertising company in connection with a Commission’s State aid investigation into the public service compensation it receives for the management of the city’s public bike system

-• Advising three Lithuanian energy intensive users on the conformity of Lithuanian electricity regulations with EU State aid and energy directives and representing them in preliminary rulings proceedings at the European Court of Justice
+• Advising three Lithuanian energy intensive users in their complaint to the EC, a successful appeal before the General Court and in preliminary rulings before the European Court of Justice in connection with the conformity of Lithuanian electricity regulations with EU State aid and energy directives

-• Advising a digital broadcaster on State aid and regulatory measure adopted at national level and their conformity with EU law
+• Advising a digital broadcaster on State aid and regulatory measures adopted at national level and their conformity with EU law

-• Advising digital platform provider on the rights and obligations for OTT providers deriving from existing EU and Member States’ regulation as well as on the changes foreseen by the Digital Single Market proposals
+• Advising an OTT provider on rights and obligations deriving from existing EU and Member State regulation as well as on the changes foreseen by the Digital Single Market proposals

 • Advising provider of satellite services in multiple EU jurisdictions in disputes regarding the tender process for in-flight broadband connectivity, including in appeal before the EU General Court, in negotiations with governments and national regulators responsible for spectrum allocation and the European Commission

-• Advising an airline on the potential impact of Brexit on the EU
+• Advising an international airline on the consequences of Brexit on its business model and assisting in interactions with the European Commission during EU-UK withdrawal negotiations

 Bar Qualification